Get to know this traditional Japanese tea

 Depending on how you brew it, it can be more or less astringent with a sweet aftertaste and pronounced savoury notes.

 Depending on how you brew your Sencha green tea, you will either get a very delicate and refreshing, or a very bitter tea.
+We have listed some points below to help you brew at its best.

 Quality water is essential for making a great cup of Japanese sencha tea.
 It’s very easy to ruin the delicate flavour and bright transparent colour of Sencha by choosing the wrong type of water.
 Spring water is the best option for brewing this tea, and always boil fresh water.